Millars Well

 AreaSearch analysis of employment trends sees Millars Well performing better than 90% of local markets assessed across Australia

 Millars Well has a skilled workforce with notable representation in the construction sector.
-Its unemployment rate was 1.6% in September 2025, compared to Rest of WA's 3.3%.
+The unemployment rate was 1.6% as of September 2025, with an estimated employment growth of 0.7% over the past year.
+This is based on AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment